 - Serve hot!

 Cooking time for the Irish stew should be approximately 60 minutes or when the meat is fully cooked and the potatoes are soft inside (check using a fork) but there is no harm in keeping it on a very low heat for longer.
 It can also be reheated to be served later.

 Serving Irish Stew

-In our family home our mother would make a large pot for lunch every Saturday in the winter months.
+Our own mother would make a large pot of Stew for lunch every Saturday in the winter months.
 She would serve it in large bowls with freshly cut bread and butter to be washed down with either a glass of water or milk.
 Today its something we repeat with our own kids and hopefully they’ll continue in making this delicious meal.

 Experimenting with Irish Stew

 Its blasphemous we suggest this but experimenting with stew can bring out some fantastic recipes.
-It is common for people to add something extra to give it more taste or to thicken the stew.
+It is common for people to add some extra ingredients to give the stew more taste or to thicken it.
 A small amount of beef gravy granules can do the trick, don’t be afraid to experiment.

-Here are just some of the ingredients you can try for yourself.
+Here are just some of the extra ingredients you can try for yourself:

 - Oxtail powdered soup